11. Operators and special methods

 print("Close")

-fn __copyinit__(inout self, other:Resource):
+fn __copyinit__(out self, other:Resource):

 self.name = other.name